wp-plugins/display-subpages/readme.txt

 Choosing 0 will show all depths
 Choosing 1 will show just the top pages
 Choosing 2 and so on will show pages just to the chosen depth.
+=Version 1.2 Changes= This makes sure that if you have no subpages, not space is left for the widget on that page.

 == Installation ==